 Laboratory of STED Microscopy

-The confocal STED microscope is mainly used for high-resolution (100 nm) imaging of specific parts of the cells, such as the surface membrane, labelled proteins, etc. The white excitation laser and the three depletion lasers allow the use of a wider range of fluorescent labels and multiplexed staining; the 405 nm laser adds the possibility of using a fourth label for the nucleus and also photoconversion of specific samples.
-This microscope can also be used for standard confocal microscopy.
-The range of fluorescent specimens that can be used is even wider than with STED.
+The confocal microscope is used for imaging of specific parts of the cells, such as mitochondria, tubulin network or immunofluorescent labelled proteins.
+The white excitation laser allows the use of a wider range of fluorescent labels and multiplexed staining; the 405 nm laser adds the possibility of using a fourth label for the nucleus and also photoconversion of specific samples.
 The quality of the images obtained is greatly improved by gating.
 The pulsed laser and hybrid detectors remove a large part of the non-specific light (reflection, scattering).
+The resonance scanner allows the measurement of fast events like local calcium signals using calcium indicators.
+Other speed-intensive techniques can also be performed.

 Leica TCM SP8 STED 3X Microscope STED Configuration: